C7CA769C-43AD-4E29-8966-F4A60E35B43D.jpeg

 Welcome to my blog, Love, Linda Jo.
 You’ll find stories of our life on the mission field, resources for pastors, & some life lessons I’ve learned along the way.

-This article is another road adventure about a year later with a repaired Landrover.
+This article is another road adventure about a year later with a repaired Land rover.
 At that time the only building supplies were about three hours away in the opposite direction of Tharaka.
-Since early morning my husband, son Kyle, young daughter and I have been selecting and loading supplies, tools and bulk food into Landrover.
-Needless to say that vehicle groaned under the heavy load.
+Since early morning my husband, son Kyle, young daughter, and I have been selecting and loading supplies, tools, and bulk food into the Land rover.
+Needless to say, that vehicle groaned under the heavy load.

-It is the rainy season so we are sliding on the road , Kyle going from side to side to keep us out of ditch.
+It is the rainy season, so we are sliding on the road, Kyle going from side to side to keep us out of a ditch.
 It is much like driving on a paved road with ice.
-After hours of slow progress as we are nearing our destination, Kyle stops abruptly ; short of plunging into the raging current of a river that is normally below a primitive bridge.
+After hours of slow progress, as we are nearing our destination, Kyle stops abruptly, just short of plunging into the raging current of a river that is normally below a primitive bridge.

 Our son decides to walk to the goat farm knowing it is quite a distance but thinking they will help.
-After a long wait he returns with a farm manager, a driver a tractor and a hugh chain.
-Kyle and the tractor driver attach the heavy chain between the front of the tractor and the back of the Landrover.
+After a long wait, he returns with a farm manager, a driver, a tractor, and a huge chain.
+Kyle and the tractor driver attach the heavy chain between the front of the tractor and the back of the Land rover.

 The plan of course is to use the tractor as an anchor as the vehicle goes across the river.

-My husband, daughter, and I plus many neighbors now anxiously watch and pray for our son to to able to cross safely.
-Midway across the Landrover begins to veer off course heading toward the edge of the bridge being pulled by the current.
-At the same time the tractor began to lose its grip.
+My husband, daughter, and I plus many neighbors now anxiously watch and pray for our son to be able to cross safely.
+Midway across, the Land rover begins to veer off course, heading toward the edge of the bridge, being pulled by the current.
+At the same time, the tractor began to lose its grip.
 Fortunately, Kyle had gotten far enough across that he was able to surge onto the other side as the chain was released.
-All of us “spectators” gave a loud shout !
+All of us “spectators” gave a loud shout!

 The Kenyan people deal with hardship and difficulties in their daily lives and are willing to help others in crises like this.